labanar/croco-dotnet/README.md

   -?, -h, --help  Show help and usage information

 Commands:
-  utilization  Retrieve details about what is stored on the cartridge and how much space is available. list         List ROMs installed on the cartridge delete       Deletes a ROM from the cartridge by it's ID. [default: 0]
+  get-save     Retrieve the save game file for a ROM [default: 0] upload-save  Upload a game save to the cartridge [default: 0] utilization  Retrieve details about what is stored on the cartridge and how much space is available. list         List ROMs installed on the cartridge delete       Deletes a ROM from the cartridge by it's ID. [default: 0]